urifa/solidity-notes/README.md

 A Solidity source code should start with the `pragma` keyword, which is used to enable certain compiler features or checks.
 Tipically is used as a declaration of the version of the Solidity compiler this code should use.

-The version pragma is used as follows:
+These are some examples of how version pragma is used.

+In this example, version pragma indicates that the source file does not compile with a compiler earlier than version 0.5.2, and it does not work on a compiler starting from version 0.6.0.

 ```
 pragma solidity ^0.5.2;
 ```

-This indicates that the source file does not compile with a compiler earlier than version 0.5.2, and it does not work on a compiler starting from version 0.6.0.
+This version pragma indicates that the source file will compile with any compiler version in the range of 0.5.0 to 0.6.0 (exclusive).

 ```
 pragma solidity >=0.5.0 <0.6.0;
 ```
-This indicates that the source file will compile with any compiler version in the range of 0.5.0 to 0.6.0 (exclusive).

 ### Contract Declaration

 Solidity's code is encapsulated in `contract`.
-Contracts in Solidity are similar to classes in object-oriented languages.
-Each contract can contain declarations of State Variables, Functions, Function Modifiers, Events, Errors, Struct Types and Enum Types.

 Contracts declaration follows this pattern:

 ```
-contract Animal {
+contract <contract-name> {
     // ...
 }
 ```

-Declare a contract named "Animal".
+## Contracts

+Contracts in Solidity are similar to classes in object-oriented languages.
+Each contract can contain declarations of State Variables, Functions, Function Modifiers, Events, Errors, Struct Types and Enum Types.

+### Contract Inheritance

 Contracts can inherit from other contracts.
 This means that when you compile and deploy the current contract, it will have access to all parent contract functions.
 The scope of inheritance in Solidity is limited to `public` and `internal` modifiers only.